For your convenience, our most common customer questions are answered right here.

 How many cameras do I need?

 This will depend on the size and layout of the area you wish to survey.
 On average, we recommend one camera per 1000 Sq.
-Ft.
+Ft. in open areas and one per 600Sq Ft. indoors.

 Can I use my existing cameras?